 Lot Requirements - Minimum lot area of 6,000 square feet for interior lots; 7,000 square feet for corner lots; but not less than 4,500 square feet for each dwelling unit.
+Maximum building coverage is 60%.

 Parking - Single-family: two onsite covered spaces; duplex or triplex: one covered and one uncovered on-site space (carport or a garage).